-The aim of this course is to develop students' understanding and use of English Language in all 4 core skills (reading, writing, listening and speaking) to the equivalent of IELTS 6 so that they are able to start their degree programme (Bachelor's or Master's).
-The course develops language skills, but also acquaints students with the appropriate study skills and academic expectations of a UK University.
+The aim of this course is to develop students' understanding and use of English Language in all 4 core skills (reading, writing, listening and speaking) to the equivalent of IELTS 6 so that they are able to start their next course of study.
+The course, as well as developing language skills, acquaints students with appropriate study skills and contextual knowledge regarding UK life and institutions.